Where is Ulusaba?

 Can I bring my children?

 Children of all ages are in great hands at Ulusaba and very welcome to stay at Rock Lodge.
 Unfortunately we can’t allow infants or children at Safari Lodge.
 As infants are unable to go on game drives they are very welcome to join our kids programme at Rock Lodge called Cub’s Club.
 Each infant is entertained with treasure hunts, games, books, DVDs and lots more.
 Babysitting is also available free of charge.
-Children can go on game drives with their parents or a guardian but are unable to participate in safari walks.
+Children over the age of 6 can go on game drives with their parents or a guardian but are unable to participate in safari walks.
 Special food and beverages or simple snacks and light meals, such as sandwiches, can be prepared.

 Just what is...?